chipxsd/stream-based-sync/stream-based-sync.md

 for some it may not be as trivial.
 So let's play with the _Light Switch_ sample app idea for a little.
-To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via Internet -- since by having these devices in close proximity, we could use various technologies and protocols to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).
+To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via network -- since by having these devices in close proximity, we could use various technologies and protocols to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).